dotnet/docs/docs/azure/sdk/protocol-convenience-methods.md

 # Azure SDK for .NET protocol and convenience methods overview

-The Azure SDK client libraries provide an interface to Azure service REST APIs by translating method calls into underlying HTTP requests.
+The Azure SDK client libraries provide an interface to Azure service REST APIs by translating method calls into into messages sent via the service protocol.
+For REST API services, this means sending HTTP requests and turning the responses into runtime types.
 In this article, you'll learn about the different types of methods exposed by the client libraries and explore their implementation patterns.

 ## Understand protocol and convenience methods